arcus/NALMS_Not_Another_LMS/README.md

 ### Make instrument repeating

-Run `make_pathways_repeating.R`.
+In the main NALMS directory, run `make_pathways_repeating.R`.
+This script isn't specific to your pathway; it will make all pathway forms in the NALMS REDCap project repeating (it's fine to do this redundantly, and it turns out that's the most straightforward way with the REDCap API).
 You can do this from the command line with the following:

 `Rscript scripts/make_pathways_repeating.R`